rik2803/aws-cfn-gen/README.md

 is available (i.e. not reserved) on any of the ECS cluster nodes, the task will not be started.
 This will be logged in the service’s events in de AWS Console.

+The value is ignored if `application[n].ecs.memory_reservation` is also set.

+##### `application[n].ecs.memory_reservation`

+Same as `application[n].ecs.memory`, but with the difference that more memory can be used by the container when memory is available on the ECS instance node.
+Conversely, when the ECS Agent looks for memory, it will require the extra memory allocated above the `application[n].ecs.memory_reservation` value, to be freed.

+This property is _stronger_ than `application[n].ecs.memory`.

 ##### `application[n].ecs.cpu`

 The number of CPU shares to allocate to the running container.
 Each vCPU on AWS